gate-sso/gate-wireguard/README.md

 ## Setup

 We configure the system using ansible.
+Hopefully this will work

 ````bash
 sudo apt-get install ansible wget curl